Diabetes Test Strips and Monitors

 Unless it comes preinstalled, you should start by inserting the strip into your meter.
 Then after you’ve pricked your finger, you take your meter and hold the test strip against your blood.
 Blood sugar levels can be obtained from your meter this way.

-Check Your Blood Sugar In Other Ways
+Check Your Blood Sugar in Other Ways

 Using a blood glucose monitor isn’t the only way to check your blood sugar regularly.
 Depending on your eligibility, you can also use a flash glucose monitor or a continuous glucose monitor (CGM).